 SEO stands for search engine optimisation.
 It is the process of making your site better for search engines in order to get more organic natural traffic.

 The goal is to make your site appear closer to the top positions in the search engine result pages.
-A higher ranking should increase the amount of visitors to your blog or website as it makes it easier for your target audience to find your content.
+A higher ranking will increase the amount of visitors to your website and make it easier to be found by your target audience.

 Search Engine Optimisation is the practice of increasing the quantity and quality of traffic to your website through organic search engine results